Skip to main content

 1. Memory (Projects): Auto-generated database with custom fields, 8 views (list, board, calendar, table, action, mindmap, org chart, workflow)

-3. Motion (Automations): 100+ integrations with autonomous workflows that connect everything
+3. Execution (Automations): 100+ integrations (including Telegram Bot and Shopify) with autonomous workflows that connect everything

 Time to production: 2-15 minutes, fully deployed with shareable link